Includes information on average tariff rates and types that U.S. firms should be aware of when exporting to the market.

 The dutiable value of an imported good is its cost, insurance, and freight (CIF) price, which includes the normal transaction price of the good, plus the cost of packing, freight, insurance, and seller’s commission.
 China Customs is tasked with assigning a fair value to all imports.

 For agricultural products, China Customs information frequently does not reflect seasonal changes in pricing or the effects of quality/grade on pricing.
-As a general rule, China Customs will charge against the highest price reflected in their database.
-The Foreign Agricultural Service of the U.S. Department of Agriculture is working with China Customs to improve their understanding of agricultural products pricing.
+As a general rule, China Customs will charge against the highest price reflected in its database.
+The Foreign Agricultural Service of the U.S. Department of Agriculture is working with China Customs to improve its understanding of agricultural products pricing.

 Taxes